jamessimo/jamessimo.github.io/_posts/2016-05-28-health-in-china.markdown

 - life
 ---

-On May 16th at 10:38am 2016 I officially became a father.
+On May 16th at 10:38am 2016 I officially became a **father**.
 Naturally this was a very exciting and emotional time for me.
-After I held my baby for the first time and the midwife took him away I sat on a cold waiting bench and started thinking about all my new responsibilities and how need to make sure if the worst happens me and my new family are prepared.
+After I held my baby for the first time, the midwife came took him away to get cleaned up.
+I sat on a cold bench outside the delivery room and started thinking about all my new responsibilities and how I need to make sure if the worst happens too me, my new family are prepared.

 I was thinking about health in China, this ranges from everything from health insurance, to getting prescriptions or even just visiting a doctor with a stomach flu.
-I decided to write this as a “Crash Course China" guide to help other expats in China understand what is needed to live in China knowing you are safe from any unforeseen “what if” situations.
+I decided to write this as a **“Crash Course China"** guide to help other expats in China understand what is needed to live in China knowing you are safe from any unforeseen *“what if”* situations.
+I will talk about what is given to you from the state, what you can do too protect your self financially and how to manage with Hospitals inside of China.

 Social Benefits/Social insurance
 --------------------------------